What are the Ecodesign Regulations?

 The repairs using such spare parts also need to be possible to complete using commonly available tools, making such repairs more accessible to consumers.

-It is however important that consumers understand that the Regulations do not create an absolute right for them to have a right to repair but simply allow greater access to repairs.
+Remember that the Ecodesign Regulations do not create an absolute right for you to have a repair from the manufacturer, but simply allow greater access to spare parts for third-party repairs.

 Time limits on spare parts

-Depending on the type of appliance, the spare parts must be available for a minimum of 7 to 10 years.
-This time period started when the last product of that particular model of the appliance is on the market.
+Depending on the type of appliance, the spare parts must be available for a minimum of seven to 10 years.
+This time period starts when the last product of that particular model of the appliance is on the market.
 This means that consumers will generally have longer than this to repair their electronic products, depending on when they bought the product.

 -